 Christoph Mallet believes that UX-design will be dominated by those trends that can simplify people's lives.
 According to the expert, everything that is aimed at improving the level of convenience will be in fashion.

-According to Lara Henlon, the main emphasis will be on the design, based on data.
+According to Lara Henlon, the main emphasis will be on the graphic design, based on data.
 The second trend, which the specialist notes, is intensive work with voice interfaces.
 This idea is shared by Nick Babich.